CDR-Life AG: CDR-Life to Present at the American Association for Cancer Research 2022 Annual Meeting

-ZÜRICH, Switzerland, March 22, 2022., a biotechnology company pioneering a new and differentiated class of highly tumor-specific immuno-oncology therapeutics based on its proprietary antibody-based T cell engager technology (M-gager), today announced that preclinical data for the Company's lead development candidate, CDR404, a first-in-class dual MAGE-A4 T-cell engager, has been selected for a poster presentation at the upcoming 2022 American Association for Cancer Research Annual Meeting, being held April 8-13 in New Orleans, LA.
+ZÜRICH, Switzerland, March 22, 2022 (GLOBE NEWSWIRE) -- CDR-Life Inc., a biotechnology company pioneering a new and differentiated class of highly tumor-specific immuno-oncology therapeutics based on its proprietary antibody-based T cell engager technology (M-gager), today announced that preclinical data for the Company's lead development candidate, CDR404, a first-in-class dual MAGE-A4 T-cell engager, has been selected for a poster presentation at the upcoming 2022 American Association for Cancer Research Annual Meeting, being held April 8-13 in New Orleans, LA.

 Details for the poster presentation are as follows: